Gutek8134/AID-dice-rolling/README.md

 # COMMANDS

 The script will utilize only the first command in the input to avoid bugs.
+See the [examples](/Examples.md) page for examples of using these commands.

 ## !addCharacter